Skip to content

 Example

-try: ... render(board, executor, format="unknown") ... except FormatError as e: ... print(f"Format error: {e}")
+try: ... render(face, executor, format="unknown") ... except FormatError as e: ... print(f"Format error: {e}")

-Source code in dataface/render/errors.py
+Source code in dataface/core/render/errors.py

-def __init__(self, message: str, format: Optional[str] = None):
+def __init__(self, message: str, format: str | None = None):

 self.format = format